MarkLaur/BikeApp/README.md

 # TODO
 - Figure out how to send page to client early without data and do api requests late.
-- All db fields to bike station api and page
-- Single station page with the station's trips listed

 # Installation instructions
 1. Download this github repository